WONGARI - FAQs

 It's a Great system.
 You'll love it we're sure.

-We provide the fire wood for both our indoor and outdoor fireplaces
+We provide a generous amount of fire wood for our fireplaces.

 Both cabins have indoor and outdoor fireplaces.